NinjasHyper30/AGROBOT/README.md

-# ASTROBOT
+# AGROBOT
-A controller code of a 4WD4WS rover model ,using Arduino
+A controller code of a 4WD4WS AGRICULTURE rover model , using Arduino MEGA for motor control(steer and driving)